33nano/33nano/2nd_Brain.md

 76. **What will the Second Brain of my future self look like?**
 -

-77. Is self hosting a second Brain a good idea?
+77. **Is self hosting a second Brain a good idea?**
 -

-78. How do you teach someone else how to build a second Brain?
+78. **How do you teach someone else how to build a second Brain?**
 -

-79. Is creating a second Brain for someone else worth it?
+79. **Is creating a second Brain for someone else worth it?**
 -

-80. How does building a second Brain make you an elite?
+80. **How does building a second Brain make you an elite?**
 -

-81. Does building a second brain create a superiority complex?
+81. **Does building a second brain create a superiority complex?**
 -

-82. In what ways can a second Brain eliminate sexism?
+82. **In what ways can a second Brain eliminate sexism?**
 -

-83. Should a second brain contain color?
+83. **Should a second brain contain color?**
 -

-84. In what ways can a second Brain eliminate racism?
+84. **In what ways can a second Brain eliminate racism?**
 -

-85. Is a second brain immune to the effects of neocolonialism?
+85. **Is a second brain immune to the effects of neocolonialism?**
 -

-86. How can a person use a second brain to get out of debt?
+86. **How can a person use a second brain to get out of debt?**
 -

-87. What are some of the best devices for building a second Brain?
+87. **What are some of the best devices for building a second Brain?**
 -

-88. What are the worst devices that are not suitable for building a Second Brain?
+88. **What are the worst devices that are not suitable for building a Second Brain?**
 -

-89. Does the operating system you use for your Second Brain matter?
+89. **Does the operating system you use for your Second Brain matter?**
 -

-90. Does having a Second Brain make you an activist?
+90. **Does having a Second Brain make you an activist?**
 -

-91. Are there any video games optimized for people with a Second Brains?
+91. **Are there any video games optimized for people with a Second Brains?**
 -

-92. Does a person from a third world country benefit more from a Second Brain than someone from a developed nation?
+92. **Does a person from a third world country benefit more from a Second Brain than someone from a developed nation?**
 -

-93. Are two Brains better than one when you have a Second Brain?
+93. **Are two Brains better than one when you have a Second Brain?**
 -

-94. Is a Second Brain a product of individualism?
+94. **Is a Second Brain a product of individualism?**
 -

-95. How does NLP modelling work with a Second Brain?
+95. **How does NLP modelling work with a Second Brain?**
 -

-96. Does impostor syndrome vanish with a Second Brain?
+96. **Does impostor syndrome vanish with a Second Brain?**
 -

-97. Who are some famous people that have a Second Brain?
+97. **Who are some famous people that have a Second Brain?**
 -

-98. How can you teach about the Second Brain to someone who doesn't have a technological device?
+98. **How can you teach about the Second Brain to someone who doesn't have a technological device?**
 -

-99. Is it secure to store your Second Brain in a cloud storage?
+99. **Is it secure to store your Second Brain in a cloud storage?**
 -

-100. Can a student surpass his teacher using a Second Brain?
+100. **Can a student surpass his teacher using a Second Brain?**
 -

-101. What do you think is the estimated value of your Second Braun?
+101. **What do you think is the estimated value of your Second Brain?**
+-

+102. **Is a Second Brain a substitute for God?**
+- Its easy to think that logic is enough to overcome everything in life, but there are somethings outside the realm of logical control.
+Rationalism alone is not enough to substitute your Puritan beliefs.
+A Second Brain isn't a substitute for everything

+103. What should you do when you accidentally delete your Second Brain?
+-

+104. Should you keep message and call logs when you have a second Brain?
+-

+105. Should you keep WhatsApp logs when you have a Second Brain?
+-

+106. Should you stress if you accidentally delete something permanently from your Second Brain?
+- That shouldn't be the case, if you are utilizing your Second Brain effectively.
+If you're stressing its a mark that you are hoarding with your Second Brain instead of effectively utilizing it.
+Even if you delete, you should be able to recreate them easily, including any fancy styling...

+107. Is it easier to recall data on people when you think in terms of a Second Brain?
+-

+108. What is a self fulfilling prophecy in the context of a Second Brain?
+-

+109. Is a mailing list better than web scraping when it comes to a second Brain?
+-

+110. Are email newsletters toxic for the Second Brain?
+-

+111. Does a Second Brain eliminate procrastination?
 -